Josephine Corcoran is a writer, originally from the north west of England and now based in west Wiltshire.

 Josephine studied at Bournemouth University, Chichester University, and the University of East Anglia (UEA) where she gained an MA in Creative Writing.
 She has facilitated writing workshops in schools and community settings and in higher and further education classes.
 She has held short residencies in libraries, galleries and museums, and a one year writing residency at St Gregory’s School in Bath (2017-18).
 She trained with and worked for The Reader Organisation (2013-15), facilitating read aloud groups for people living with dementia and memory loss.
 She also worked as a teaching assistant in a comprehensive school (2007-10) and completed writer in school training with The National Literacy Trust.

 Josephine makes experimental, hybrid, collage-based text and image pieces and visual poetry (vispo) which she posts on Instagram @andothermaterial.
-She is founder and editor of the online poetry site And Other Poems and runs a monthly poetry group, Trowbridge Stanza (currently not meeting because of the pandemic) at Drawing Projects UK, in Trowbridge.
+She is founder and editor of the online poetry site And Other Poems and organises a poetry group, Trowbridge Stanza at Drawing Projects UK, in Trowbridge.
 She has a SoundCloud page.